What is Marble?

 Home interior specialists have made marble the trending stone of the 2020s.
 However, long before that, many cultures used it to create monumental structures that have withstood the elements.
 You can share in the beauty of the Taj Mahal and the Pantheon, as the polished beauty of marble brings a timeless elegance to your home.

-A natural stone, marble arrives from quarries in slabs.
+Marble is a natural stone composed of limestone & calcium carbonate.
+It arrives from quarries in slabs.
 Manufacturers cut slabs to fit your specific needs, and finishing touches are applied.
 Lastly, the manufacturer seals the countertops to prevent scratches and stains.

 What are the Pros of Marble?